JakeGinesin/dotfiles/.scripts/README.md

 ## run_junit.sh

 `run_junit.sh` compiles a java project, then tests it using JUnit.
+It also outputs a cumulative `.jar` and a file, `sources.txt`, which contains all java files compiled.
 It expects a certain filestructure, as specified as the following:

 ```
 .